Find Grad Schools

 30 Yearly Graduations

 The 15th most popular school in the country for urban planning majors who are seeking their master's degree is University of California - Irvine.
 Roughly 36,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 30 master's degrees were handed out to urban planning majors at UC Irvine.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 30 people received their master's degree in urban planning from UC Irvine.
+About 54% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 #15